The Loisaida Center is proud to announce

 Rosado has choreographed performances for Ange Noir Café via Chez Bushwick‘s ’24 hour Choreographer’s Project’, Issue Project Room & the Eden’s Expressway Open Performance Series via Movement Research, Bronx Academy of Arts & Dance via their Blaktinx 2015 & Out Like That!
 2016 Performance Series & Dancing While Black‘s Masculinities Reborn Series, Gallatin Arts Festival‘s Black Lives Matter series, The Moon Show, and The Judson Church Open Performance Series.

 As curator, Anthony has presented the Universal Humyn Love Series at Make The Road NY, the #NativeBushwick Artist Lecture Series at Brooklyn Fire Proof, en casa afuera at The Loisaida Center, and Progress in Five Myles Gallery.
-I was a 2016 Artist in Residence with Chez Bushwick.
+He was a 2016 Artist in Residence with Chez Bushwick.
 Currently the 2018 Artist in Residence at The Loisaida Center.
 Anthony is also curating and organizing group-led workshops, performance and discussion series as Founder of The Testourmonials Project.